 We’re cruising right along into Week 3 of the 12 Weeks of Christmas Treats!
 We have had some great participation by the other bloggers and a TON of new recipe ideas.
 I hope you’ve been enjoying them as much as I have!

 In case you’re joining us for the first time this week, here’s a brief rundown of how it works.
-Each week starting today and for the next 12 weeks, I and a bunch of other bloggers will be sharing some of our favorite holiday treats with you.
-The idea is that not only will you get a lot more recipe ideas but ideally you can make up these treats ahead of time and freeze so that you will have goodies ready to go for gift-giving, hostess gifts and even your own holiday tables.
+Each week, starting today and for the next 12 weeks, I and a bunch of other bloggers will be sharing some of our favorite holiday treats with you.
+The idea is that not only will you get a lot more recipe ideas, but ideally you can make up these treats ahead of time and freeze them.
+Then, you will have goodies ready to go for gift-giving, hostess gifts, and even your own holiday tables.
 Be sure to check out our Pinterest board for all the great ideas too—it’s a great way to keep track of your favorites.

-Like last week’s Toffee Bars, I do like a good bar cookie or dessert.
+Like last week’s Toffee Bars, I do like a good bar cookie or dessert recipe.
 Just mix up the ingredients, spread in a pan, bake, cut and serve.
 Easy!
 And it means less time in the kitchen with big payoff too.
-These were a huge hit with my local blogging friends at one of our monthly meetings and I loved them too.
-My family thought they were so-so but they are pretty rich so maybe that’s why.
+These goat cheese brownies were a huge hit with my local blogging friends at one of our monthly meetings, and I love them too.
+My family thinks they are so-so, but the brownies are pretty rich, so maybe that’s why.
 These are definite keepers in my book!

-This recipe is adapted from Better Homes & Gardens’ Christmas Cookies 2011.
+This easy brownies recipe is adapted from Better Homes & Gardens’ Christmas Cookies 2011.

 - FOR THE BROWNIES: